 An article setting out the process for dealing with a restrictive covenant that confers a discretion on a deregistered company is set out here.

-An overview of the process for modifying a restrictive covenant under the Property Law Act 1958 with precedents
+A step by step guide to modifying a restrictive covenant under the Property Law Act 1958 with precedents

 Originating motion in support of an application to modify or remove a restrictive covenant